winitzki/scall/tutorial/programming_dhall.md

 That value serves as a witness that the number `y` is not zero.
 Any function that uses `saveDiv` for dividing by an unknown value `y` will have to require an additional witness argument of type `Nonzero y`.

-The advantage of using this technique is that we will guarantee, at compile time, that we never divide by zero.
+The advantage of using this technique is that we will guarantee, at typechecking time, that programs will never divide by zero.

 ### Integer square root